lesani-ali/ML-Algorithms-From-Scratch/README.md

 ## Dataset

-The MNIST dataset is used to test the implementations of the algorithms.
+* The MNIST dataset is used to test the implementations of classification the algorithms.
 MNIST is a dataset of handwritten digits and is widely used for training and testing in the field of machine learning.

+* A synthetic data is generated to test regression algorithm.

 ## Project Structure